 Q: How does the Early Bird Drawing work?
 [Back to Top]

-A: To qualify you must purchase your ticket on or before May 31, 2014.
-Winners are announced at the main drawing.
+A: To qualify you must purchase your ticket on or before April 30, 2017.
+The 2017 early bird prize is a $2,000 Costco gift card.
+The Early Bird winner will be drawn and announced at the main drawing.

 Q: What is the Bonus Prize Stub on my ticket for?
 [Back to Top]

 A: The Bonus Prize is for attendees of the drawing.
 You must be present at the drawing to participate in this special drawing.
 To enter simply bring the Bonus Stub on the end of your ticket to the drawing and drop it in the bin before 7pm the night of the drawing.
 You must claim your bonus prize at the event.
 Bonus prizes vary each year and are typically valued at $100 or less.

 Q: What are the car, boat and other major prizes?
 [Back to Top]

 A: For 2016 we have four other major prizes with the following values: $20,000, $10,000, $3,500, and $2,000.
 Winners may apply the cash value to the purchase(s) of their choice.
 Prizes cannot be awarded in cash, however the amounts may be applied towards any item(s) available at a retail establishment.